About North Carolina Amateur Sports

-The Cycle North Carolina “Mountain Ride” started in 2013, modeled after the Coastal Ride.
-The 2-day weekend event offers loop rides of varying distance each day from one central campsite.
+Started in 2013, the Cycle North Carolina “Mountain Ride” is a 2-day weekend event offering loop rides of varying distance each day from one central campsite.
 The Mountain Ride attracts 400 participants annually from 15 states.
 The event has been hosted by Lake Lure, Brevard, Bryson City and Tryon.

 The Cycle North Carolina “Coastal Ride” began in 2004, as a shorter Spring version of the Mountains to Coast.
 The 3-day weekend event offers loop rides of varying distance each day from one central campsite.
 The Coastal Ride attracts over 2,000 cyclists annually from nearly 40 states and 3 or 4 countries.
 The event rotates to different coastal towns including Edenton, Oriental and Washington.